Developing for Neto by Maropost: Advanced Workflow

 Dreamweaver

-Fortunately, Dreamweaver is just as easy to use as Transmit when it comes to working on Maropost Commerce Cloud templates.
+Fortunately, Dreamweaver is just as easy to use as Transmit when it comes to working on Neto templates.

 1. First, you need to setup your Site and Server as you would normally in Dreamweaver